-103. (1) A work permit or a temporary work permit, granted under an earlier law and in force immediately prior to the 1st January, 2004 shall continue in force for the remainder of the term as if it were a work permit or temporary work permit, as the case may be, granted under this Law, and such permit shall continue to be subject to each and every one of the terms and conditions attaching to such licence as if those terms had been imposed under this Law.

-(2) Every work permit, deportation order, warrant, administrative order or other document that was issued, made or granted under the Immigration laws before the 1st January, 2004 and that was valid immediately prior to that date shall have effect as if issued, made or granted under this Law.

-(3) A person who immediately before the 1st January, 2004 held the position of immigration officer, shall continue to hold such position under and for the purposes of this Law on the same terms and conditions.

-(4) Nothing in this Law shall adversely affect the rights of any person where those rights-

-- (a) were acquired under the repealed Immigration Law (2003 Revision) or any earlier law; and - (b) existed immediately prior to the 1st January, 2004.

-(5) Where prior to the 1st January, 2004 applications were made for the grant of Caymanian status and such applications are still pending, the Caymanian Status and Permanent Residency Board shall deal with all such applications in accordance with the repealed Immigration Law (2003 Revision), the repealed Immigration Directions (2001 Revision) and any quotas fixed by the Government pursuant thereto.

-(6) Where, prior to the 1st January, 2004, application was made for a grant of a work permit or of permanent residence and the application is still pending, the Board shall deal with such application in accordance with the repealed Immigration Law (2003 Revision) and the repealed Immigration Directions (2001 Revision).

-104. In performing their functions and exercising their powers generally under this Law, sections 95 and 96 with all necessary amendments shall be construed as applying also to the Cayman Brac and Little Cayman Immigration Board.
+- 114. (1) A work permit or a temporary work permit, granted under an earlier law and in force immediately prior to the 21st December, 2006, shall continue in force for the remainder of its term as if it were a work permit or temporary work permit, as the case may be, granted under the Law as contained in this Revision, and such permit shall continue to be subject to each and every one of the terms and conditions attaching to such licence as if those terms had been imposed under the Law as contained in this Revision. - (2) Every work permit, deportation order, warrant, administrative order or other document that was issued, made or granted under the Immigration laws before the 21st December, 2006 and that was valid immediately prior to such date shall have effect as if issued, made or granted under the Law as contained in this Revision. - (3) A person who immediately before the 21st December, 2006 held the position of immigration officer, shall continue to hold such position under and for the purposes of this Law on the same terms and conditions. - (4) Nothing in this Law shall adversely affect the rights of any person where those rights- - (a) were acquired under the Immigration Law (2006 Revision) or any earlier law; and - (b) existed immediately prior to the 21st December, 2006. - (5) Where prior to the 1st January, 2004 applications were made for the grant of Caymanian status and such applications are still pending, the Caymanian Status and Permanent Residency Board shall deal with all such applications in accordance with the repealed Immigration Law (2003 Revision), the repealed Immigration Directions (2001 Revision) and any quotas fixed by the Government pursuant thereto. - (6) Where, prior to the 1st January, 2004, application was made for a grant of a work permit or of permanent residence and the application is still pending, the Board shall deal with such application in accordance with the repealed Immigration Law (2003 Revision) and the repealed Immigration Directions (2001 Revision). - 115.
+In performing their functions and exercising their powers generally under this Law, sections 101 and 102 with all necessary amendments shall be construed as applying also to the Cayman Brac and Little Cayman Immigration Board.

-Application of general

-provisions to Cavman

-Immigration Board

-Brac and Little Cayman

-105. Except as otherwise expressly provided, wherever any provision of this Law or of a regulation, is in conflict with any other law or regulation, this Law or regulation, as the case may be, shall prevail.
+116. Except as otherwise expressly provided, wherever any provision of this Law or of a regulation is in conflict with any other law or regulation, this Law or regulation, as the case may be, shall prevail.